 Start by nailing down a vision for the room, so you know what you’re looking for.
-This should include a colour-scheme (click here for a step-by-step how to), as well as a feel or theme.
+This should include a colour-scheme, as well as a feel or theme.

 Once your vision is complete, start by searching for the room’s hero piece (more on this below).
 Beginning with the focal point makes creating balance and cohesion a whole lot easier: the rest of your purchases or decisions become more about accessorising than starting from scratch.

 Take the time to consider whether each purchase or addition is a good fit, by asking yourself whether it makes you happy, and if it’s functional in the way it was intended.
 If you can confidently answer yes to both these questions, you’ve made a good decision and can move on to the next piece of the puzzle.

 Every single room in your home should have a hero piece; something that surprises, delights, or makes an impact.
 A hero piece is often the difference between having a nice room and a memorable one, acting as the je ne sais quoi of great interior design.